A Level: A*AA IB: 40-42 points, with 776 at Higher Level

 Students who study Geography at Robinson go on to successfully pursue a wide range of careers in diverse areas such as law, conservation, development, public service, teaching, finance and academia.

 Applicants will be expected to gain the equivalent of an A grade in A level Geography and may combine this with correspondingly high grades in almost any other subject.
 For the A* grade we follow University policy but may be able to give some consideration to individual cases where some flexibility could be appropriate.
 Applicants with International or other Baccalaureate are very welcome.
 Offers are regularly made on the International Baccalaureate at a level of 7,7,6 or 7,7,7 in the Higher Level subjects, with overall scores between 40 and 42 points out of 45.
-Robinson normally admits approximately five geographers each year.
+Robinson normally admits approximately three to five geographers each year.

 Many students study both Human and Physical Geography over the full three years of the course.
 Applicants should be aware that students tend to flourish best in Physical Geography if they have supporting science A levels, especially Physics, Maths and/or Chemistry.
 Those with interests in dimensions of Human Geography will flourish best if they have supporting A level subjects such as English Literature, Art, History, Economics and Sociology.
 However, any combination of these and other subjects can be considered.